 Read more about Cincinnati’s two most iconic foods.

 Eating ice cream was our top priority when we visited Cincinnati and not just because we had arranged a private tour at Graeter’s Ice Cream.
 The family-owned ice cream factory produces what may be the best ice cream in America with its labor-intensive French Pot small batch process.
 We adore every flavor but especially the Black Cherry Chocolate Chip chock full of chocolate chunks.

-Chili was our second priority – specifically Skyline Chili made with spaghetti, chili and shredded cheddar cheese.
+Chili was our second priority – specifically Cincinnati Chili made with spaghetti, chili and shredded cheddar cheese.
 Known as 3-Way Chili, this Greek-inspired local specialty is cooked with cinnamon, nutmeg and hints of chocolate.
-It’s a must-eat for anybody who loves comfort food with a kick.
+It’s a must-eat noodle dish for anybody who loves comfort food with a kick.

 Daryl & Mindi Hirsch

 Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on their website 2foodtrippers.
 Since launching the site in 2012, they’ve traveled to over 40 countries in their quest to bring readers a unique taste of the world.